aws-cloudformation/cloudformation-guard/docs/FUNCTIONS.md

 ### count

-The count function adds support to count the number of items that a query resolves to
+This function can be used to count the number of items that a query resolves to

-This function accepts a single argument:
+#### Argument(s)

+1. `collection`: A query that can resolves to any type

+#### Return value

-- This argument is a query that can resolve to any type - the number of resolved values from this query is returned as the result
+The number of resolved values from `collection` is returned as the result

 The following rules show different ways we can use the count function.